 We've listed below a more detailed description of Dryness in Large Intestine so that you can have a better understanding of where constipation might find its root according to Chinese Medicine.

 Once identified, patterns are often treated using herbal formulas.
 Drinking herbal infusions is the most common remedy in Chinese Medicine, together with acupuncture.
-Here we detail below three formulas that can help treat Dryness in Large Intestine.
+Here we detail below eleven formulas that can help treat Dryness in Large Intestine.

 The Large Intestine is a so-called "Fu" Organ.
 Learn more about the Large Intestine in Chinese Medicine